Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Introduction

 \section{Introduction}

-\fi \IEEEPARstart{T}{he} breakthrough in neuromorphic engineering has recently extended the realms of sensory perception and initiated a novel paradigm that mimics human vision.
-The bio-inspired neuromorphic sensors are also called ``\textbf{event}" cameras~\cite{eventsurvey}.
-The difference is that each pixel in the camera operates independently, triggering a response (\ie, event) only when one of the smart pixels detects a sort of intensity change, probably caused by motion or blinking patterns~\cite{davies2021advancing}.
-In practice, the data captured by an event camera are sparse and show only the contours of moving objects in a scene, enabling the camera with a merit of \textit{low latency}.
-By contrast, canonical frame-based cameras record a complete image or video of the scene with a fixed frame rate.
-Event cameras offer some other benefits, such as \textit{high temporal resolution}~\textemdash up to 1$\mu$s, \textit{high dynamic range}~\textemdash typically up to 140$dB$~\cite{baldwin2022time}.
+\fi \IEEEPARstart{T}{he} breakthrough in neuromorphic engineering has recently extended the realms of sensory perception and initiated a novel paradigm that mimics biological vision.
+The bio-inspired sensors are also called \textbf{event} cameras~\cite{eventsurvey}.
+The difference is that each pixel in the camera operates independently, triggering a response (\ie, event) only when there is a brightness change, probably caused by motion or other visual changes~\cite{davies2021advancing}.
+In practice, the event streams captured by an event camera are sparse and are more concentrated along object boundaries.
+By contrast, canonical frame-based cameras record either a still image or video with a fixed frame rate.
+Event cameras offer some other benefits, such as \textit{high temporal resolution} and \textit{high dynamic range}~\cite{baldwin2022time}.
 This means that an event camera can capture high-quality data either in extreme lighting or high-speed motion conditions~\cite{issafe}.
-Therefore, event cameras have the potential to overcome the limitations of frame-based cameras in the computer vision and robotic fields and have revolutionized the community in solving various downstream tasks, \eg, corner tracking\cite{alzugaray2018asynchronous,alzugaray2018ace,li2019fa,glover2021luvharris}, Simultaneous Localization And Mapping (SLAM)\cite{mueggler2017event,milford2015towards,vidal2018ultimate,jiao2021comparing}, image and video restoration\cite{chen2021indoor,wang2019event,messikommer2022multi,scheerlinck2020fast}, object detection and segmentation\cite{mondal2021moving,mitrokhin2018event,iacono2018towards,perot2020learning}.
+Therefore, event cameras have the potential to overcome the limitations of frame-based cameras in the computer vision and robotic fields and have helped the community in solving various downstream tasks, \eg, corner tracking\cite{gehrig2020eklt}, Simultaneous Localization And Mapping (SLAM)\cite{hidalgo2022event,2021Comparing}, image and video restoration\cite{chen2021indoor,MostafaviIsfahani2018EventBasedHD,messikommer2022multi,scheerlinck2020fast}, object detection and segmentation\cite{mondal2021moving,2019Event,perot2020learning,evsegnet,videotoevent,issafe}.

-\textbf{Motivation:} Recently, deep learning (DL) has been brought to this emerging area with amounts of techniques and methodologies developed based on various purposes, as shown in Fig.~\ref{fig:Comparison}(a).
-We explore some fundamental questions that have been driving this research area when examining the representative methods.
-For instance, how to feed event data to deep neural networks (DNNs) as they are designed for image- or tensor-like inputs?
-What makes DL more advantageous than optimization-based methods for learning events?
-Do we really need very deep models to learn visual features from events?
-How can we balance the distinct property of event cameras, \eg, low latency, when applying DL models?
-Do we really need convolution operations to filter events as done for image data?